calinburloiu/couchdoop/README.md

 Couchbase documents from your Hadoop job, you can extend `CouchbaseUpdateMapper`.

+Couchdoop uses [Semantic Versioning](http://semver.org/) so if your project depends on _couchdoop_ library minor and patch releases will not break compatibility.

 ### Arguments and Properties ###

 Various components of the Couchdoop library rely on having certain properties